abdunzelil/Drum-Kit/README.md

 This is the Drum Kit web application I made alongside with the course I am taking.

-You can basically click on the drums (or press the corresponding keys) to play their sounds.
+You can click on the drums (or press the corresponding keys) to play their sounds.

 See the page here: https://abdunzelil.github.io/Drum-Kit/